AbdelrahmanHamshary/Amazium-Shop/README.md

 ##  Notes
 - **Security:** Ensure your `.env` file is included in your `.gitignore` to prevent leaking MongoDB credentials.
-- **Extensibility:** You can easily add more products via the MongoDB Atlas GUI or by creating a POST route.
+- **Extensibility:** You can easily add more products via the MYSQL GUI or by creating a POST route.

 ---
 # Week 6: Checkout